splatpope/love2d-fftvis/README.md

 * luafft >= 1.2 (luarocks or [on github](https://github.com/h4rm/luafft))

 # Setup
-* Install love2D
+* Install love2D.
 * Install or clone luafft (make sure its folder is inside this one). fftvis will look for luafft at LuaFFT/src/luafft.lua
-* Call require("fftvis") on your love2D main.lua file
+* Call require("fftvis") on your love2D main.lua file.

 # Usage
 * Call fftvis:load() with the song's full filename as its argument. fftvis will not work if not loaded with a valid song name.
+* Change fft parameters if need be.
 * Call fftvis:update() inside love:update, using any kind of flag if you intend on using fft results inside love:draw.
-* Use the calculated spectrums to your heart's content
+* Use the calculated spectrums to your heart's content.

 The screenshot shows a little example showcasing the abilities of fftvis.
 Run it by running löve on the file example/main.lua